/ An inside look at the business of digital content

 The GDPR is an EU data privacy law that went into effect May 25, 2018.
 It is designed to give individuals more control over how their data are collected, used, and protected online.
 It also binds organizations to strict new rules about using and securing the personal data they collect from people, including the mandatory use of technical safeguards like encryption and higher legal thresholds to justify data collection.
 The law applies to organizations that handle such data whether they are EU-based organizations or not, known as “extra-territorial effect.”

-The CCPA falls into two parts, which focus on the law and enforcement capabilities.
+The CCPA, which went into effect June 2022, falls into two parts, which focus on the law and enforcement capabilities.